Blog

 Indiana

 Off-Road Vehicles (ORVs) purchased after 12/31/2009 must be titled with the BMV within 45 days of purchase, or face penalties.
 A certificate of title is required as proof of ownership; if unavailable, an Affidavit of Ownership or Court Order is necessary.
 ORVs bought before 1/1/2010 aren’t mandatory for titling but can be upon owner request.
-If untitled, owners can affirm ownership via an Off-Road Vehicle / Snowmobile Ownership Affidavit.
+If untitled, owners can affirm ownership via an Off-Road dirt bike/ Snowmobile Ownership Affidavit.
 New Indiana residents must title their ORVs within 60 days of residency to avoid penalties.

 Arizona